 According to a 2020 survey by the Healthcare Information and Management Systems Society (HIMSS), 49% of respondents reported some degree of FHIR usage within their organizations.

 Nevertheless, interoperability remains a critical issue for healthcare providers.
-One solution is to utilize secure cloud storage to share and integrate files between systems, utilizing reliable, secure, and robust protocols such as SFTP, FTPS, or S3.
+One solution is to utilize HIPAA compliant cloud storage to share and integrate files between systems, using secure file transfer protocols such as SFTP, FTPS, or Amazon S3.

 These processes include: